A beginner’s guide to popups

 Central popups appear in the middle of the screen.
 I recommend this if you’re just getting started.
 They can be small.
 I say go large, just not full screen.

-A popup more vertical in nature is preferable, so it looks good on both desktop and mobile.
+A popup more vertical in nature is preferable, as it looks good on both desktop and mobile.

-You'll most likely experience a lower conversion rate than you would with a more prominent placement.
-However, subscriptions that stem from this type of popup may represent a more engaged audience.
+You'll most likely experience a lower conversion rate than you would with a more prominent email popup placement.
+However, subscriptions that stem from this type of email popup may represent a more engaged audience.

 Why?
-Because the placement is typically more subdued, versus a look-at-me-now popup that demands an immediate “I comply” or “leave me alone.”
-Therefore, secondary popups often cater to visitors that are a touch more proactive than the regular scroller.
+Because the placement is typically more subdued, versus a look-at-me-now email popup that demands an immediate “I comply” or “leave me alone.”
+Therefore, secondary email popups often cater to visitors who are a touch more proactive than the regular scroller.

 4. Popup strategies